sineso/MovieLister/README.md

 # MovieLister
-MovieLister is a console program to help you quickly identify new DVD releases available to torrent.
+MovieLister is a console program to help you quickly identify new DVD releases.

+It searches ThePirateBay for the most seeded HD movies that are not on your ignore list.

 To see a list of movies, use "movielist" from the command line.